Jiaqi-Bi-Not-PhD/Correlated-Frailty-Model-with-Missing-Continuous-Covariate-in-Family-Based-Study-V2.2/README.md

 ## Step 2: install the R packages

-The following creates a project-local R library and installs missing packages from CRAN:
+The following creates a project local R library and installs missing packages from CRAN:

 ```bash